 Is the statement materially untrue?

-Do not misstep if the customer makes personal attacks, uses profanity, or is providing non-constructive feedback.
+Also, do not misstep if the customer makes personal attacks, uses profanity, or is providing non-constructive feedback.
 Be thoughtful of your online presence.

 Create a strategy for preventing negative experiences